- Students may be appointed to the following positions:

 - The student must be in good academic standing at TWU.
 A student who is on scholastic probation may not hold a graduate assistantship.

-- Special criteria for graduate teaching assistants assigned primary responsibility for teaching a course for credit and assigning final grades include the following:
+- Special criteria for graduate teaching assistants assigned primary responsibility for teaching a course for credit and assigning final grades to include the following:

 - Graduate Assistants may not be appointed concurrently as adjunct faculty.